kabu03/kabu03.github.io/README.md

 # Kabu's Portfolio Website

 Welcome to the repository for my personal portfolio website!
 This site tells part of my story and projects as a developer.
-The frontend is built using Angular/TS/HTML/CSS and is hosted by GitHub Pages.
+The frontend is built using Angular/TS/HTML/CSS and hosted by GitHub Pages, and the backend is hosted on [Render](https://render.com/).

+- You can check the backend repo [here](https://github.com/kabu03/portfolio-backend).
 - You can learn more about GitHub Pages hosting [here](https://pages.github.com/).
 - Check out the live website here: [https://kabu03.github.io/](https://kabu03.github.io/)
 - You can also find me on LinkedIn [here](https://www.linkedin.com/in/karam-abu-judom/).